sofijasolar/webshop-frontend/README.md

+# webshop-frontend – Telenor interview

+This is a simple webshop frontend for a Telenor interview.
+It is built with React and TypeScript, and uses Vite as the build tool.

+Improvements:
+- improve user friendliness
+  - add loading indicators
+  - add user feedback on actions such as add, remove, etc...
+  - add error handling and feedback
+  - improve design

+- implement pagination
+  - add pagination to the product list

+- implement better support of several functions that might be in 'conflict' with each other
+  - eg search and filter at the same time

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.